appatalks/pr-reviewer-decisions-discovery/README.md

 ## Rate Limiting

-To avoid hitting rate limits, the script includes a delay of 6 seconds between each API call.
+To avoid hitting rate limits, the script includes a delay of ```6 seconds``` between each API call (soooo [many factors](https://docs.github.com/en/graphql/overview/rate-limits-and-node-limits-for-the-graphql-api#predicting-the-point-value-of-a-query) to think about 🤔).
 Assuming an organization has 10,000 repositories, the script should take just under a day to run.

 ## Logs